 Drop sets are at least as effective for muscle growth as traditional sets.
 They also have some unique advantages that regular sets don’t have.

-I took 10 of the most important studies on drop sets, including papers published right up to this year and I extracted from them the steps for how to do drop sets in a clear, simple manner.
+I took 11 studies on drop sets, including papers published right up to this year and I extracted from them the steps for how to do drop sets in a clear, simple manner.

 I also added in what I know from my own experience.
 I’ve been doing drop sets for almost 40 years.
 (Whoops, just revealed my age).
 But seriously, I love drop sets.
 I think drop sets, supersets and rest pause sets make up a trifecta of the best specialized muscle building techniques.
 If you do them right, they can even be easier on the joints than regular heavier sets for us lifters getting a bit older.